aaronjgeronimo/aaronjgeronimo.github.io/essays/final-project-idea.md

 Solution: Design an app that makes it easier for users to report problems, and easier for admins to organize and prioritize which ones to solve first.

 ## Mock up page ideas:
-- Landing page *live news feed on landing page*
+- Landing page with *live news feed on landing page*
 - User report page
 - User map page
 - User "what you can do to help" page